wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 1. When a new application node joins the cluster, it sends a registration request to the Keycloak server
 2. The request may be re-sent to Keycloak in configured periodic intervals
-3. If the Keycloak server doesnâ€™t receive a re-registration request within a specified timeout then it automatically unregisters the specific node
+3. If the Keycloak server doesn¡¯t receive a re-registration request within a specified timeout then it automatically unregisters the specific node
 4. The node is also unregistered in Keycloak when it sends an unregistration request, which is usually during node shutdown or application undeployment.
 This may not work properly for forced shutdown when undeployment listeners are not invoked, which results in the need for automatic unregistration

-Sending startup registrations and periodic re-registration is disabled by default as itâ€™s only required for some clustered applications.
+Sending startup registrations and periodic re-registration is disabled by default as it¡¯s only required for some clustered applications.

 To enable the feature edit the `WEB-INF/keycloak.json` file for your application and add: